 8. Sony FE 100-400mm f/4.5-5.6 GM OSS

-- High-end G Master optics
+- High-end G Master optics (best quality)

-- Compact for its range
+- Compact and lightweight for its powerful range

 - Excellent autofocus performance